-You can't make a claim if you already knew the goods were damaged or defective when the contract for sale was made.
+You cannot make a claim if you already knew the goods were damaged or defective when the contract for sale was made.

-Note: For details on claiming VAT on rejected imports refer to Treatment of import VAT section on GOV.UK.
+Note: For details on claiming VAT on rejected imports refer to the guidance on GOV.UK.

-How to claim and when to apply
+6.4.2 How to claim and when to apply

 For goods imported into NI in TSS, use form C&E1179CDS and follow the guidance on GOV.UK.
 You must submit: